Action for Ash Day: Inventory and Long-term Monitoring Plots Training

 As the emerald ash borer moves through the Northeast, help is needed to support the resilience of forested ecosystems and basketmaking as a Wabanaki cultural lifeway.
 Through monitoring for signs and symptoms of the emerald ash borer and sharing information on healthy ash trees in your area, you could help preserve ash trees into the future.
-Join the Gulf of Maine Research Institute (GMRI) and the Ash Protection Collaboration Across Wabanakik (APCAW) to practice ash inventory protocols and learn how to contribute data from your own community to a broad community science effort.
+Join the Ash Protection Collaboration Across Wabanakik (APCAW), the Gulf of Maine Research Institute (GMRI), and the Monitoring and Managing Ash (MaMA) program at the Ecological Research Institute to practice short and long term monitoring protocols and learn how to contribute data from your own community to a broad community science effort.
 Land trust or conservation staff, conservation volunteers, citizen scientists, and private landowners are encouraged to join.
+This day of action will consist of morning and afternoon sessions:

 - learn about collaborative efforts to preserve ash trees on the Northeastern landscape

-- cover how to find ash trees using google maps and habitat characteristics
+- learn how to find ash trees using google maps and habitat characteristics

 - practice identifying ash trees, signs and symptoms of emerald ash borer, potential seed trees, and collecting additional field site data